CrazyVito11/DISJS-2021/README.md

 $ npm install
 ```

+If you get any npm errors while it's compiling `node-canvas`, you might have to execute a couple more steps.
+Please check the [node-canvas](https://github.com/Automattic/node-canvas#compiling) repository for more information.

 ## How to use
 The most basic way to use this application, is to just give it a path and run it.
 ```console